WHAT YOU NEED TO KNOW ABOUT REBRANDING YOUR BUSINESS

 As an example, one of my clients had her own massage practice, Right Path Massage & Movement.
 As her business grew, her singular focus began to shift and she began adding more services to her business and thinking about its long-term goals.

 Rebranding a business that has outgrown its existing look is when a brand refresh is effective.
-For my client, we carried over certain elements and colours from her previous logo design — which she still loved — into the new brand, Restorative Touch Therapies.
+For my client, we carried over certain elements and colours from her previous brand design — which she still loved — into the new brand, Restorative Touch Therapies.

 The Brand Overhaul